JigyashaSharma/CompetitionTask/README.md

 ## Talent Competition Code Repository

-This project will help interns at MVP Studio to understand how ReactJs, C# Web Api, MongoDb is used in Talent Code Architecture.
+This project I did at as part of MVP Studio internship to understand how ReactJs, C# Web Api, MongoDb is used in Talent Code Architecture for the candidate role.

-Please follow the instructions below to understand how to get started.
-If you have any questions, please check if it's asked on QuestionHub or raise the question there to get support.
+## Competition task

+* Task 1 : Employer profile page
+  * Add last name to the primary contact details
+  * Allow users to edit company contact details by clicking on the edit button
+  * Display the user's full name on primary contact details (for read only display)

+* Task 2 : Manage Job page
+  * Display jobs as a list of cards
+  * Bonus/Optional: Update a job, Close a job
+* Submitting tasks
+  * Please submit tasks the same way you did for Onboarding:
+  * Upload code to your personal GitHub account
+  * Deploy a copy to Azure
+  * Notify your mentor using the industryconnect.io internship portal
+  *
+## Guides to get started

 ### React tutorials/resources
 * https://reactjs.org/docs/hello-world.html